Guide to Dunluce Castle

 Dunluce Castle on Film and TV

-If you have watched the favourite HBO series Game of Thrones, you may be interested in touring the beautiful, rugged location.
+If you have watched the favourite HBO series Game of Thrones, you may be interested in touring the beautiful, rugged location on the causeway coast.

-The beautiful ruins of the castle are used to show the exterior of the Iron Island stronghold which is the seat of the House of Grejoy.
+The beautiful ruins of the castle appeared as the exterior of the Iron Island stronghold which is the seat of the House of Grejoy.
 Some residents of the castle include; Yara Grejoy, Balon Grejoy, and Theo Grejoy.
 You can see it in seasons two and six.

 The Castle was also mentioned by admirers of ‘The Chronicles of Narnia.’
 Many viewers believe the castle to be the inspiration for Cair Paravel, the seat of the kings and queens of Narnia.